The Blooming Almond Tree

-The LORD created our lives to have seasons, periods of times that mark events, whether they be important life stages or simply patterns of the weather.
+The LORD created our lives to have seasons, like King Solomon wrote.
+These periods of times mark events, whether they are important life stages or simply patterns of the weather.
+Solomon wrote there is a time for sadness and a time for joy.
+A time to rejoice and a time to mourn.

-In other words, some seasons are full of life and growth, some manifest with pain and sadness.
+In other words, some seasons are full of life and growth, while some manifest with pain and loss.

 It’s in those latter seasons that we wait, with bated breath, in anticipation and with expectancy, for that season of vibrant growth to give a sign of its coming.